 Your personal statement should:

-• Be authentic.
+Be authentic.
 It sounds obvious, but tell the truth.
-Your personal statement should not sound like you spent too much time analyzing what you think admissions counselors want to hear.
+You should not sound like you spent too much time analyzing what you think admissions counselors want to hear.

-• Maintain a clear focus.
-While it may be tempting to mention every achievement in your personal statement, remember that it should generally be about one page long.
+Maintain a clear focus.
+While it may be tempting to mention every achievement, remember that it should generally be about one page long.
 This is where editing comes in.
 Include only the details that support your main idea; delete anything that does not.

 Personal Statement Examples

-While looking at personal statement examples may offer inspiration, do not use them as a template for your own.
+While looking at examples may offer inspiration, do not use them as a template for your own.
 Admissions officials want to see a unique statement, not an imitative version of someone else’s.

-Try writing several different versions of your own personal statement so you can explore different focuses and find the one that feels strongest and most genuine to you.
+Try writing several different versions so you can explore different focuses and find the one that feels strongest and most genuine to you.
 You may also try different tones of voice (for example, you may try a version that lets your humor shine through and another where you take a more professional approach).

 For example, maybe you are applying to a liberal arts school and want to gain theoretical learning and broaden your skill set for overall career growth.
 That statement of purpose would look very different from one tailored to a school that focuses on experiential learning in a particular area, such as business.